trothr/znetboot/Glossary.md

 --- Intel IA64 (Itanium II) [obsolete early 64 bit processor family]

-Mainframe
+Mainframe -- informal term for IBM "Z" class architecture.
-- IBM's term for its Z, and P class server families
+Other architectures include "I" and "P", which have mostly merged, and "X" for PC class systems.

---- Z is a succession of mostly backward conmpatible designs, originating from the early System/360 instruction set (with that early subset of implemented binary Machine Language instructions still supported, and represented in a human-readible form in Basic Assembly Language LINK and surrounding 'ecosystem' of I/O Channel Co-Processor design (similarly programmed in a CCP language).
-An I/O co-processor is designed to receive at high rate, commands and content data, and so to permit 'off-loading' by the central computation hardware and RAM store to be able to 'hand off substantially all I/O tasks to the proper 'CCP', and then to 'task switch' to another 'ready to go' computational job in its 'runnable' job queue.
+--- Z is a succession of mostly backward conmpatible designs, originating from the early System/360 instruction set (with that early subset of implemented binary Machine Language instructions still supported, and represented in a human-readible form in Basic Assembly Language LINK and surrounding ecosystem of I/O Channel Co-Processor design (similarly programmed in a CCP language).
+An I/O co-processor is designed to receive at high rate, commands and content data, and so to permit off-loading by the central computation hardware and RAM store to be able to hand off substantially all I/O tasks to the proper 'CCP', and then to task switch to another ready-to-go computational job in its 'runnable' job queue.

 The switch in context permitted a processor  to engage in multi-task